-Write a short analysis for each of the issues raised by the facts enumerated in the examination question, based only on the law from the Patent Law class.
-The analysis should communicate the following as briefly as possible based on the facts available: (i) discuss the arguments, positions and patent law rights that the plaintiff should assert, or has asserted, against the defendant(s); (ii) evaluate the arguments and substantive merits from plaintiff's perspective and defendant(s) perspective, articulating defenses and counter-arguments each should/might assert; (iii) assess the strength of each party's arguments; and (iv) determine for each issue who is likely to prevail and explain why.
+Write a short analysis for each of the issues raised by the facts enumerated in the examination question, based only on the law from the IP Survey class.
+The analysis should communicate the following as briefly as possible based on the facts available: (i) discuss the arguments, positions and IP rights that the plaintiff should assert, or has asserted, against the defendant(s); (ii) evaluate the arguments and substantive merits from plaintiff's perspective and defendant(s) perspective, articulating defenses and counter-arguments each should/might assert; (iii) assess the strength of each party's arguments; and (iv) determine for each issue who is likely to prevail and explain why.
 Your written answer, however, should not be organized according to these four points.

 Rather, for each issue, your analysis should communicate the issue, and then state/apply the law to the issue's facts (applying counterarguments as well), and then conclude on the issue.
 An exception to this is that there is no need to restate a legal test that has already been stated; simply refer to the previous statement of the rule.
+For example, if there is a second copyright fair use issue, and you have already related the four fair use factors for an earlier issue, you can abbreviate your analysis by directly applying the law to the facts and concluding.
 Another way to say this is that if a second issue arises where there is a need to apply a legal test already related and discussed, you may analyze the second issue by exception, i.e., discussing the differences in application and outcome.